rdecatri/rdecatri/README.md

 ### About me:

 With a strong foundation as a certified multi-cloud network engineer, I bring a wealth of expertise to IT security, complex networking, and cloud infrastructure design.
-My professional journey includes successfully leading global teams on high-stakes projects in diverse sectors like big data, finance, health, telecommunications, oil and energy.
+My professional journey includes collaborating with global teams on high-stakes projects in diverse sectors like big data, finance, health, telecommunications, oil and energy.

 I specialize in designing microservices and scalable software architectures, always prioritizing security and performance.
 My approach is both strategic and hands-on, solving intricate technical challenges while enhancing efficiency and reliability.
 Whether in fast-paced or high-pressure situations, I thrive on creating solutions that are both innovative and effective.